nus-cs2103/website-base/admin/project-v10.md

 :busts_in_silhouette: Team org/repo set up | as stated
 :busts_in_silhouette: All project documents updated as required | at least have a full draft version of the required document updates in some format (e.g. GoogleDoc), even if you did not have time to update the documents in the repo

-:exclamation: ==Reaching weekly individual and team milestones are considered for grading== the _project management_ component of your project grade (expand the panel below for more info).
+:exclamation: ==Reaching individual and team milestones are considered for grading== the _project management_ component of your project grade (expand the panel below for more info).

 <panel type="seamless" header="%%Admin {{ icon_embedding }} Project Assessment → Project Management%%">
   <include src="project-assessment.md#project-management-grading" />